 Cancer wounds can also develop from skin cancers such as melanoma.

 They can be upsetting to cope with and they might be painful, bleed or produce liquid.
 They can also smell unpleasant.

 How can radiotherapy help?

-You might have radiotherapy treatment for ulcerating cancers.
+You might have radiotherapy treatment for a fungating tumour.
 Radiotherapy can help to shrink the cancer, dry it up and heal the wound to control pain and bleeding.
 It won't cure your cancer but can keep it under control.

 Your doctor might recommend that you have antibiotics as well as the radiotherapy.
 Antibiotics can control infection and reduce any unpleasant smell from the wound.

 Before you have treatment you have a specialised CT planning scan.
 The treatment team use this to plan exactly where to give the radiotherapy.
 You might also need to have a plastic mould made to keep you completely still during the treatment.

 Your doctor tells you how many radiotherapy appointments you'll have.
 This can vary from person to person but might range from 5 to 10 treatments over the course of 2 weeks.
 Each treatment is called a fraction.
 You usually go to the radiotherapy department once a day from Monday to Friday.

 To have the treatment you lie on a radiotherapy couch.
 The therapeutic radiographers help you to get into the right position.